UConn vs. Baylor Predictions & Picks - Women's NCAA Tournament Second Round

 UConn Schedule Analysis

-- The Huskies took down the No. 3-ranked Iowa Hawkeyes, 86-79, on November 27, which goes down as their best win of the season.
+- The Huskies defeated the No. 3 Iowa Hawkeyes in an 86-79 win on November 27, which was their signature victory of the season.

-- The Huskies have the most Quadrant 1 wins in the nation (15).
+- The Huskies have 15 wins versus Quadrant 1 teams, the most in the country.

 UConn 2022-23 Best Wins